fluidos-project/intelligent-power-grid-use-case/README.md

 ```
 N.B.
 - Be carefull with the version: liqoctl and Liqo versions must match.
 With the previous commands we install version v0.9.4 of Liqo and liqoctl v0.9.4.
 You can check the installed versions with the command `liqoctl version`.
-- Furthermore, the option `--set storage.realStorageClassName=longhorn` is needed when one later deploys the mysql pod of the demo.
+- Furthermore, the option `--set storage.realStorageClassName=longhorn` is needed when one later deploys stateful applications using Longhorn to provide data persistency.
 If not set, when using the liqo storageclass, the offloaded (real) PVC uses the default storageclass `local-path` in the remote cluster, hence not bounding any (real) PV (there is the same problem if the pod is not offloaded; the real PVC uses the default storageclass of the local cluster).
-For further details, see [ref1](https://github.com/liqotech/liqo/issues/1870) and [ref2](https://github.com/liqotech/liqo/blob/master/deployments/liqo/values.yaml).
+For further details, see [Liqo virtual storage class documentation](https://docs.liqo.io/en/latest/usage/stateful-applications.html#liqo-virtual-storage-class).

 You can show the pods belonging to the liqo namespace with the command
 ```